RafaelVidaurre/yakuza/Readme.md

 Extras
 ======
 If you reached this section, then you should already be able to use Yakuza's basic features and create a working scraper.
-The following are other important features Yakuza provides which help you more complex stuff in your scrapers.
+The following are other important features Yakuza provides which help you with more complex stuff in your scrapers.

 Job parameters
 --------------